nosuchtim/midifingers/README.md

     Leap.py
     LeapPython.pyd

-You may also need the following files (not sure):
+You may also need the following files:

     msvcp100.dll
     msvcr100.dll

-Also included in this repository is midifingers.zip.
-This contains a complete standalone package that contains everything you need to run (including the Python interpreter).
-You should be able to just unzip that file to create a directory named midifingers, and then execute the midifingers.exe file in that directory.

 by Tim Thompson, me@timthompson.com, http://timthompson.com